RobCranfill/practiceMonitor/README.md

 My first instance of this part has developed visible defects.
 Are they fragile? short lived?

+## Minimum Viable Product
+* Alternate display info
+Since the display of the elapsed session time seems problematic (doesn't update nicely) can we show something else?
+Like just a "Session in progress" screen?
+But that doesn't encourage extending a session ("I see I have practiced for 17 minutes - can I make it to 20?").

 ## Stretch Goals (post MVP)
 * Data collection, storage, presentation
  * Use [Adafruit IoT](https://io.adafruit.com/robcranfill/overview) ?